The Rosacea Method

 Demodex mites were discovered in 1841 and are tiny little microscopic mites which live all over our bodies… all of us.
 This may seem gross but it’s not, it’s just part of our evolution and part of life.
 We never see them or know they are there.
 They eat our dead skin cells and for most of us never cause a problem.
 Many years ago, scientists discovered a connection between rosaceans and a higher population of demodex mites on their faces.
 Now they don’t know for sure if the mites are causing the rosacea or if the mites are there because of the rosacea, but either way, if you have Subtype II with red marks, papules, pustules, and enlarged pores, chances are you would improve tremendously by controlling the mite population on your face.

-I have learned so much over the past few months, most importantly that I need to trust my body and do my own research.
+I have learned so much over the past year, most importantly that I need to trust my body and do my own research when it comes to listening to my symptoms.
 The human body is quite capable of healing itself when it has the right tools.
-In my case it was a gut cleanse, liver detox, spleen detox, plant based products, and demodex mite treatment.